Choose the experimental features you want to try

 MAIN DOCUMENT

-Successive amendments to Regulation (EU) No 691/2011 have been incorporated in the original text.
+Successive amendments to Regulation (EU) No 691/2011 have been incorporated into the original text.
 This consolidated version is of documentary value only.

 Top